 Component 2: Include cores for: developing novel human cell model systems, such as isogenic hIPSC lines carrying AD genetic variants; high-throughput drug-screening; and immunohistochemistry.

-The RuADDRC is directed by Dr. Luciano D'Adamio, MD/PhD, Herbert C. and Jacqueline Krieger Klein Endowed Chair in Alzheimer's Disease and Neurodegeneration Research, Professor of Pharmacology, Physiology & Neuroscience and Professor of Neurology at Rutgers New Jersey Medical School and Associate Director of Neurodegeneration and Injury at the Brain Health Institute.
+The principal investigator at RUADRC is Dr. Luciano D'Adamio, MD/PhD, Herbert C. and Jacqueline Krieger Klein Endowed Chair in Alzheimer's Disease and Neurodegeneration Research, Professor of Pharmacology, Physiology & Neuroscience and Professor of Neurology at Rutgers New Jersey Medical School and Associate Director of Neurodegeneration and Injury at the Brain Health Institute.
+Dr. Hyung Jin Ahn, recently joined RUADRC as a junior faculty.
+Dr. Ahn studies the role of cerebrovascular deficits in the etiology of AD and dementia.
+The Center is currently supported by multiple NIH grants and generous philanthropic support from Herbert C. and Jaqueline Krieger Klein as well as Rosalia Dattolo and Pasquale Amello Endowed Alzheimer's Research Fund established by Remember Me, Inc.